Overview

 Themes and priorities

-The building at 165 Main Street will bring 300 residential units to the heart of Kendall Square, including 52 affordable and 10 middle-income units serving families of all sizes.
-More than 8,000 square feet of retail will wrap around all sides of the ground floor, extending the retail corridor at One Broadway.
+The building at 165 Main Street brings 300 residential units to the heart of Kendall Square, including 54 affordable units, nine middle-income units, and 36 innovation units to serve families of all sizes.
+More than 8,000 square feet of retail wraps around all sides of the ground floor, extending the retail corridor at One Broadway.

-Designed by Elkus Manfredi Architects, the 275-foot structure will capitalize on the site’s unmatched views of the Charles River and Back Bay.
-Proposed features include outdoor terraces for 15% of the units, a nearly 14,000 SF amenity deck (with views of Kendall Square, the river, and Boston), a water feature, fire pits, grilling stations, and green space.
-Additional residential amenities are expected to include a resident lounge with open work space, a package room with refrigeration for groceries, storage units, 360 indoor bicycle parking spaces, and a state-of-the-art fitness center with floor to ceiling windows, a spinning studio, and a yoga studio.
+Designed by Elkus Manfredi Architects, the structure is 275 feet tall and capitalizes on the site’s unmatched views of the Charles River and Back Bay.
+The building's residential amenities include outdoor terraces for 15% of the "One65 Main" units, a nearly 14,000-square-foot landscaped outdoor terrace on the fourth floor with a water feature and views of Kendall Square, the river, and Boston, and green space with a turf area for exercise and activities.
+Residents also enjoy access to indoor and outdoor entertainment kitchens, a shared sun room and fireplace-equipped living room, two dedicated conference rooms, 300 secure indoor bicycle parking spaces, and a state-of-the-art fitness center with floor to ceiling windows, a spinning studio, and a yoga studio.

-Through a connection with One Broadway, 165 Main Street will have access to a Brothers Marketplace, restaurants, and convenience retail.
-Its ground floor space will include a bike repair station and is expected to house restaurants and other active uses that capitalize on the access to Broad Canal Way, the Broad Canal itself, and a newly designed park behind 139 Main Street.
+Through a connection with One Broadway, 165 Main Street has access to a Brothers Marketplace, restaurants, and convenience retail.
+Its ground floor space includes a bike repair station, and the building's retail spaces are available to restaurants and other active-use organizations eager to capitalize on the access to Broad Canal Way, the Broad Canal itself, and a newly designed park behind 139 Main Street.

-To maximize views, the residential units at 165 Main will begin on the 5th floor, above the retail uses, lobby level, two levels of parking, and the tenant amenity deck.
-The development will be served by 150 parking spaces in the extended One Broadway garage.
+To maximize views, the One65 Main residential units begin on the 5th floor, above the retail uses, lobby level, two levels of parking, and the tenant amenity deck.
+The development is served by 150 parking spaces in the extended One Broadway garage.

 Image credits